Summer Heat: How to Plan and Cope with Orlando Weather

 Orlando Summer Heat and How to Beat It

 Thank you for listening to The Orlando Local Show, Episode 1.
-We really appreciate that you're time and hope you find some useful tips for dealing with the Orlando summer heat.
+We really appreciate you’re time and hope you find some useful tips for dealing with the Orlando summer heat.

 We discussed some strategies for visiting Orlando’s theme parks and planning how to make the most of your day and cope with the summer heat and our tropical weather conditions.

-Be sure to check out the related links below to find some of the products we mentioned to help you keep your cool.
+Be sure to check out the related links below to find some of the products we mentioned to help you keep cool.